'Survivor': Chris Noble says Wendell showed 'no class' with Tribal Council takedown

 One would say.

-Let’s get your rebuttal to Wendell’s less than glowing comments about your rapping skills while casting his vote.
-What do you think about him saying “You’re garbage at rapping”?
+Let’s get your rebuttal to Wendell’s less-than-glowing comments about your rapping skills while casting his vote.
+What do you think about him saying, “You’re garbage at rapping”?

 I think how people respond to adversity and conflict shows their true character.
-We all were battling, and I handled my exit first class and with respect, and he handled that situation with no class.
-But what I will say is that Wendell and my relationship outside of the game is good, and I hope that whatever anger and hate that he had for me — because I think it goes deeper than just the game — I hope that’s gone.
+We all were battling, and I handled my exit first-class and with respect, and he handled that situation with no class.
+But what I will say is that Wendell’s and my relationship outside of the game is good, and I hope that whatever anger and hate that he had for me — because I think it goes deeper than just the game — I hope that’s gone.
 Because you don’t have to take it to that level no matter what the situation is.
 You don’t.

 When you say it was beyond the game, what do you think it was?
 What do you think his issue was personally with you?

 I don’t know.
 I just know that I could never feel that kind of anger to push the envelope that far.
 I don’t know where the anger came from.
-It was a competitive battle but I never bashed anyone like that out there so just in my head, I can’t think where that anger came from.
+It was a competitive battle, but I never bashed anyone like that out there, so I can’t think where that anger came from.

 I loved your exit.
-What I loved was you and Dom going after each other so hard, but then when it was over and you were voted out, you all hugged it out and complimented each other.
+What I loved was you and Dom going after each other so hard, but then when it was over, and you were voted out, you all hugged it out and complimented each other.
 I’m sure you were massively disappointed because you’re a competitive guy, but was there any bitterness there?

-I’m a competitor but man, that battle was awesome.
-I respected both their games, and that’s why it’s hard for me to sit here with respect for both of them, and I was the one voted out, and it’s just watching Wendell and him saying what he said — I just thought was ridiculous and not classy at all.
+I’m a competitor, but man, that battle was awesome.
+I respected both their games, and that’s why it’s hard for me to sit here with respect for both of them, and I was the one voted out, and it’s just watching Wendell and him saying what he said — I just thought that was ridiculous and not classy at all.
 Especially when I’m not even claiming I’m a big rapper or anything.
 I just did that to cheer people up and give ‘em laughs.
 So wherever anger that transpired in him, I hope he grew from that.

 Speaking of giving some people some laughs, can we talk about your Ponderosa rap video now?

-First off, I want to do a special shout out to James and Ryan.
+First off, I want to do a special shoutout to James and Ryan.
 They did an incredible job creating this and editing it.
-We all sat down and came up with ideas with how we would cut it, like as far as the helicopter, the jet ski, the pool — those two are geniuses and I respect the hell out of them.
-The rap was a blessing and you can say what you want, but if I don’t get voted out the time I get voted out, this rap video does not happen.
-I was sick almost my entire time out in Ponderosa and the 1 or 2 days I was normal, I wrote the rap in like two hours, woke up the next day, we did 4 hours of filming, and then I was deathly ill and on medication 2 hours later.
+We all sat down and came up with ideas with how we would cut it, like as far as the helicopter, the jet ski, the pool — those two are geniuses, and I respect the hell out of them.
+The rap was a blessing, and you can say what you want, but if I don’t get voted out the time I get voted out, this rap video does not happen.
+I was sick almost my entire time out in Ponderosa, and the one or two days I was normal, I wrote the rap in like two hours, woke up the next day, we did four hours of filming, and then I was deathly ill and on medication two hours later.

-Well you made a sick video and then you got sick, so there you go.
+Well, you made a sick video and then you got sick, so there you go.
 What do you think of the edit you got?
 Because we saw you dominate in competitions and make a really heartfelt connection with Donathan and have a nice tender moment talking about your mother, but then there were other scenes where people were kind of rolling their eyes as you talked about your accomplishments, and they left in you mispronouncing the word beneficiary.
 What was it like having to take the bad with the good and see that stuff on TV?

 If you guys thought my edit was a rollercoaster ride, so did I. I think my edit would portray myself accurately to the extremes.
 Look, I’m a confident person.
 I can also be emotional.
 I’m okay being vulnerable because I have confidence and faith in myself that I’m going to overcome whatever the outcome is and whatever people say.
-Ultimately, my main goal was to tell my mom’s story and spread the awareness of multiple sclerosis, because there are 2.3+ million people out there that have this disease that has no cure.
+Ultimately, my main goal was to tell my mom’s story and spread awareness of multiple sclerosis, because there are 2.3-plus million people out there that have this disease that has no cure.
 I set out on that mission, and I accomplished it.

 I’m realistic.
 I know someone with my personality and athleticism — the chances of me winning that game were probably slimmer than anybody’s, and I battled.
-I gave it my all and I tried to make a name for myself while spreading the awareness of MS and I did that.
+I gave it my all, and I tried to make a name for myself while spreading the awareness of MS, and I did that.
 I am not that arrogant and cocky in real life.
-I definitely think the eye rolling is because people misunderstand me.
+I definitely think the eye-rolling is because people misunderstand me.
 I think people misunderstand my ego sometimes because maybe their ego is the one that’s fragile.
 I’ve experienced a lot in my life.
 I’ve accomplished a lot.
 And I’ve failed a lot.
 And I think when people hear my life story like they did out on the island, they probably misunderstood it.
 I wasn’t bragging, and I have accomplished a lot.
 And I was never shy about my failures either.
 They just chose to hate on the wrong things.

 Would you come back and do this whole thing over again if they asked you to play a second time?

 Absolutely.
-I would get on that roller-coatser.
+I would get on that rollercoaster.
 I would play the game differently.
 I didn’t want to have to go to battle so early — especially with a big target on my back.
 But the way the game started, I had to play on the offense immediately, especially with someone as intelligent as Dom.
 So much like him, he knew that I was his biggest threat, and he was mine.
 And that’s just the way the cookie crumbles sometimes.

 Before you go, can you lay down one funky fresh rhyme for me, preferably involving a current or former member of the Miami Heat?

 Ooof, current or former?
-Well, the only one I can think of on the top of my head was the one they ended up dropping about Dwayne Wade.
+Well, the only one I can think of on the top of my head was the one they ended up dropping about Dwyane Wade.

-Fine, give me something non-basketball related then.
+Fine, give me something non-basketball-related then.
 Freestyle whatever you want.
 ANYTHING!

 How about this?
 I’ll give you this.
 Are you ready?